xgirma/angular-tour-of-heroes/README.md

 Both your unit- and e2e-tests are passing.
 Now you could run your app and see the title.

 ## AppComponent(0.2), HeroesComponent(0.1)
 Now we will use HeroesComponent to show hero information and insert that in the application-shell(the AppComponent).
+See details [here](https://angular.io/tutorial/toh-pt1#the-hero-editor)

 Generate the HeroesComponent; unit and e2e-test are stil passing.
 Let us build the `HeroesComponent`.